GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   - Sub-type: **Linkage conflict**
   - Sub-type: **Missing class error**

-  - **Linkage conflict**: an linkage error when the signature, return type, modifiers, or throws declaration of a non-private method, field, or class in a dependency has changed (or removed) in an incompatible way between the version supplied at compile time and the version invoked at runtime.
+  - **Linkage conflict**: a linkage error when the signature, return type, modifiers, or throws declaration of a non-private method, field, or class in a dependency has changed (or removed) in an incompatible way between the version supplied at compile time and the version invoked at runtime.